WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 Finally, `own` and `borrow` handles are lowered by initializing new handle
-elements in the current component instance's handle table:
+elements in the current component instance's handle table.
+The increment of
+`need_to_drop` is complemented by a decrement in `canon_resource_drop` and
+ensures that all borrowed handles are dropped before the end of the task.
 ```python
 def lower_own(cx, rep, t):
   h = ResourceHandle(rep, own=True)